Poorstacy: Musical style and influence

-His music has been described as emo rap, dance punk, post-punk punk rap and punk rock, often incorporating elements of post-hardcore, grunge, alternative rock, pop punk and gothic rock.
+His music has been described as emo rap, dance-punk, post-punk punk rap and punk rock, often incorporating elements of post-hardcore, grunge, alternative rock, pop-punk and gothic rock.
 Musician Oliver Tree stated in an article for Billboard that Milfort "is making his own new wave of emo alternative".

-A March 2021 article by Alternative Press, writer Alex Darus described his music as "taking edgy SoundCloud rap and giving it a gritty pop-punk spin" and as "combin[ing] rap and pop punk but also steady emo, dreamy indie and catchy pop to make a sound all his own".
+A March 2021 article by Alternative Press writer Alex Darus described his music as "taking edgy SoundCloud rap and giving it a gritty pop-punk spin" and as "combin[ing] rap and pop-punk but also steady emo, dreamy indie and catchy pop to make a sound all his own".
 Another article by the magazine described how "Making his appearance during the rise of SoundCloud rap, Milfort sets himself apart from other trap artists with his non-conformist approach to genre and the result is a fusion of different vibes created with stark enginuity".
-Revolver magazine writer Eli Enis described his sound as "Eschewing booming 808s for a rubbery electro-punk groove".
+Revolver writer Eli Enis described his sound as "Eschewing booming 808s for a rubbery electro-punk groove".

-He has cited musical influences including the Sisters of Mercy, Billy Idol, XXXTentacion. the Kooks, the Strokes, My Chemical Romance, Pierce the Veil, AFI, Slipknot, Earl Sweatshirt and Flatbush Zombies, and lyrical narrative influences including V for Vendetta, Trainspotting and Halloween.

-He has been cited by Yungblud as an influence on his 2020 album Weird!.
+His musical influences included the Sisters of Mercy, Billy Idol, XXXTentacion, the Kooks, the Strokes, My Chemical Romance, Pierce the Veil, AFI, Slipknot, Earl Sweatshirt and Flatbush Zombies, and lyrical narrative influences including V for Vendetta, Trainspotting and Halloween.
+He was cited by Yungblud as an influence on his 2020 album Weird!.